All Episodes

 I think the American people in significant majorities are sick and tired of every effort the Democrat Party makes to divide this country, be it on racial lines, sexual orientation lines, gender lines, when you name it, they've had it.

-But Mr. Limbaugh, if you think that, then why do they say they think people like Dick Luger packing it?
+But, Mr. Limbo, if you think that, though, why do they think people like Dick Luger packing it?

 Dick Luger was all about compromise.